-- A. Meals and Entertainment.
-You may occasionally accept or give meals, refreshments or other entertainment if: - The items are of reasonable value; - The purpose of the meeting or attendance at the event is business related; and - The expenses would be paid by the Company as a reasonable business expense if not paid for by another party.
+- The purpose of the meeting or attendance at the event is business related; and - The expenses would be paid by the Company as a reasonable business expense if not paid for by another party.

 Entertainment of reasonable value may include food and tickets for sporting and cultural events if they are generally offered to other patrons, suppliers or vendors.